 Don’t Wait Until It’s Too Late

 This is my biggest frustration.
 People in bad partnerships wait until things get very bad before calling me.
 One of the keys to resolving a partnership dispute is to start working on solutions before the tension escalates beyond the ability to talk.
 If your partner gets a lawyer, you need a lawyer.
-Once your partnership gets to that stage, each party can expect to spend about $50,000 and you might not reach resolution.
+Once your partnership gets to that stage, each party can expect to spend about $50,000 on legal costs and never a resolution.
 There is a better way if you act before the situation ends up in court.

-If you have a dispute with your business partner and see that the relationship is breaking down, call me.
+If you have a dispute with your business partner (or partners) and see that the relationship is breaking down, call me.
 I have a unique approach to settling disputes.
 I help you find options to resolve your partnership dispute.
 Unlike mediation, I don’t impose decisions on any of the parties involved.
 I give options and, if wanted, opinions.
-I will guide you toward agreement.
+I will guide you toward a positive agreement.

 Where Do We Start?

 We start by getting the temperature down.
 When emotions flare up, people can be irrational.
 Step 1 is to reduce the heat.
 I work with you and your business partner(s) to understand the problems.
 There are usually many issues.
-There might have been one incident that set things off but a collection problems led to to the breakdown.
+There might have been one incident that set things off but a collection problems led to the breakdown.
 That’s how relationships fail.
-Once I understand the problem we can start talking about fixing it.
+Once I understand the problem, we can talk about fixing it.
 I’m fair, honest, and open.
 Many times agreements are reached in a single meeting.
-I can offer you and your partner(s) ideas that you’ve not considered before.
+I offer you and your partner(s) ideas that you’ve not considered before.
 Save money.
 Save the business.
 Protect your interests.

 The TeachU Difference

-I work calmly and neutrally with the goal of resolving the differences through creative solutions while protecting the business.
-The real difference is that I do not impose solutions like the courts or mediation.
+I work calmly and somewhat neutrally with the goal of resolving the differences through creative solutions while protecting the business.
+The real difference is cost.
+My approach saves everyone a lot of money.
 I look for agreement and build from there toward a successful outcome.
 You, your partner and your business will save thousands of dollars.

 I will be on the side of resolution.
 If we reach an agreeable solution, everyone wins.
 If your business is ordered dissolved by the court, nobody wins.
-That’s why I work hard to protect your biggest asset while bearing the stress as we come up with a working solution.
+That’s why I work hard to protect your biggest asset as we come up with a working solution.
 I’ll take the heat and jump in the middle until we reach those glorious words, “that will work.”

 We Don’t Want to Separate, But We Do Have a Problem

 My rates, including travel, are far lower than having attorneys involved.
-We might use attorneys at the end to draft up our resolutions.
+Your company’s attorney might draft our resolutions if necessary.
 You’ll save several thousand dollars and come out better.
-Look, paying one person to help everyone find answers is cheaper by far than if everyone involved “lawyers up”.
+Look, paying one person to help everyone is cheaper by far than if everyone involved “lawyers up”.
 Right?

 If you have a problem with a business partner.
-Let me emphasize two pieces of advice:
+Let me offer two pieces of advice: